Textualize/rich/CONTRIBUTING.md

 The rest of this guide assumes you're inside the virtual environment.
-If you're having difficulty running any of the commands that follow, ensure you're inside the virtual environment by running `poetry shell`.
+If you're having difficulty running any of the commands that follow, ensure you're inside the virtual environment.

 ## Developing